robert7/kindle-flashcards/README.md

   * Use "Google translate" to translate keys to values
   * Filter out trivial words (where key eq. value)
   * Shuffle values (sorted into 3 areas - see help)
-* Write output to EPUB format, which may be easily converted to MOBI using some online service or [Calibre](https://manual.calibre-ebook.com/generated/en/ebook-convert.html).
+* Optional: write output to EPUB format, which may be easily converted to MOBI using some online service or [Calibre](https://manual.calibre-ebook.com/generated/en/ebook-convert.html).
+* Optional: write output to audio format (MP3)

 # Example
 Display help to see all options: